 Chill on Sliema’s Rocky Beach

 When the sun sets in Sliema, one of my favourite places to unwind is the rocky beach close to the Exiles.
 It’s always buzzing with people having barbecues, picnics, or enjoying a cold beer and a takeaway burger.
-There’s a great vibe here, and what makes it even better is the music coming from the nearby Exiles bar.

 I love spending summer evenings on this rocky beach, having snacks and a drink, enjoying the sea sounds, and watching the stars.
-Spending an evening on Sliema’s rocky coast is the ultimate summer experience.
-Don’t miss it!

-Swim at Sliema’s Rocky Beach and Roman Baths
+Swim at Sliema’s Beaches or Roman Baths

-A rocky beach is also an excellent place for snorkelling!
+Sliema’s rocky beach is also an excellent place for snorkelling!
 Sea creatures hide among the rocks, waiting for you to discover them.

 Baths were made by carving holes in the rocks and adding steps so people could climb into and out of the water.
 They’re only three feet deep, so you can still enjoy the water even if you don’t know how to swim.